japila-books/spark-sql-internals/docs/spark-sql-ExtractEquiJoinKeys.md

 `ExtractEquiJoinKeys` is a Scala extractor to <<unapply, destructure a Join logical operator>> into a tuple with the following elements:

-. link:spark-sql-joins.adoc#join-types[Join type]
+. spark-sql-joins.md#join-types[Join type]

 .
-Left and right keys (for non-empty join keys in the link:spark-sql-LogicalPlan-Join.adoc#condition[condition] of the `Join` operator)
+Left and right keys (for non-empty join keys in the spark-sql-LogicalPlan-Join.md#condition[condition] of the `Join` operator)

 .
 Join condition (i.e. a Catalyst expression that could be used as a new join condition)

 .
-The link:spark-sql-LogicalPlan-Join.adoc#left[left] and the link:spark-sql-LogicalPlan-Join.adoc#right[right] logical operators
+The spark-sql-LogicalPlan-Join.md#left[left] and the spark-sql-LogicalPlan-Join.md#right[right] logical operators

 [[ReturnType]]
 .ReturnType